rhildred/otel-console/README.md

 ## Encapsulation

-A long with the overridden log method we also need to add a way to turn logging on and off.
+Along with the overridden log method we also need to add a way to turn logging on and off.
 We add that to the object as well as a private attribute `_bLogging `.
 If we change the implementation consumers of the object don't need to change.
 This is called encapsulation.

 ```